wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 ## Deploy the Wavefront Collector and Proxy with the Operator
 1. Install the Wavefront Operator

+   Note: Today our operator only supports deployment under wavefront namespace.
+In case you have earlier wavefront deployments under the same namespace then make sure to uninstall them before proceeding.

     ```
     helm repo add wavefront-v2beta https://projects.registry.vmware.com/chartrepo/tanzu_observability
     helm repo update